Irreducible modules for equivariant map superalgebras and their extensions: Introduction

 \section{Introduction}

-Lie superalgebras have a wide range of applications in many areas of physics and mathematics, such as supersymmetry, string theory, conformal field theory and number theory.
-In the study of symmetry, for instance, while Lie algebras describe bosonic degrees of freedom, Lie superalgebras also allow fermonic degrees of freedom \cite{Var04}.
+Lie superalgebras have a wide range of applications in many areas of physics and mathematics, such as supersymmetry, string theory, conformal field theory, and number theory.
+In the study of symmetry, for instance, while Lie algebras describe bosonic degrees of freedom, Lie superalgebras also allow fermionic degrees of freedom \cite{Var04}.
 In number theory, affine Kac-Moody superalgebras and their representations can be used to study problems related to sums of squares and sums of triangular numbers \cite{KW94}.
-For more examples, see for instance \cite{FL85, Ser85, GLS01, FK02}.
+For more examples, see, for instance, \cite{FL85, Ser85, GLS01, FK02}.

 It is usually the case that the representation theory of Lie superalgebras is more complicated than that of their Lie algebra counterparts.
-For instance, the category of finite-dimensional modules for a finite-dimensional simple Lie algebra is always semisimple, while the category of finite-dimensional modules for a finite-dimensional simple Lie superalgebra is not necessarily so.
+For instance, the category of finite-dimensional modules for a finite-dimensional simple Lie algebra over an algebraically closed field of characteristic zero is always semisimple, while the category of finite-dimensional modules for a finite-dimensional simple Lie \textit{super}algebra is not necessarily so.
 It is thus important to describe extensions between their irreducible modules.
-Despite being a subject of intense study since the birth of supersymmetry, these extensions are not known in general.
-And in contrast with extensions for Lie algebras, their study is often done case by case.
+Despite being a subject of intense study since the birth of supersymmetry, these extensions are not known in general, and, in contrast to extensions for Lie algebras, their study is often done case by case.
 See, for instance, \cite{FL84, fuks86, Pol88, SZ98, SZ99, Gru00, Gru03, BKN10, Bag12} for some of these results.

-The main goal of the current paper is to develop the representation theory of certain Lie superalgebras, known as equivariant map superalgebras.
+The main goal of the current paper is to develop the representation theory of certain Lie superalgebras known as equivariant map superalgebras.
 Equivariant map superalgebras generalize, on the one hand, simple Lie superalgebras, and on the other hand, current and loop Lie algebras.
 They are constructed in the following way.
-Consider a scheme $X$, a Lie superalgebra $\g$, and a group $\Gamma$ that acts on $X$ and $\g$ by automorphisms.
-The corresponding equivariant map superalgebra $M(X, \g)^\Gamma$ is the Lie superalgebra of equivariant regular maps from $X$ to $\g$.
-If one denotes by $A$ the coordinate ring of $X$, then $M(X, \lie g)^\Gamma$ can be identified with the Lie subsuperalgebra $\Gga$ of $\ga$ consisting of its $\Gamma$-fixed points.
+Consider a scheme $X$, a Lie superalgebra $\g$, both defined over an algebraically closed field of characteristic zero $\C$, and a group $\Gamma$ that acts on $X$ and $\g$ by automorphisms.
+The corresponding equivariant map superalgebra $M(X, \g)^\Gamma$ is the Lie superalgebra of $\Gamma$-equivariant regular maps from $X$ to $\g$.
+If one denotes by $A$ the coordinate ring of $X$, then $M(X, \lie g)^\Gamma$ can be identified with the Lie subsuperalgebra $(\g \otimes_\C A)^\Gamma$ of $\g \otimes_\C A$ that consists of its $\Gamma$-fixed points under the diagonal action.